EndPointCorp/end-point-blog/2018/04/18/ffi-in-ruby.html.md

 The full documentation on the types mappings can be found here: [https://github.com/ffi/ffi/wiki/Types](https://github.com/ffi/ffi/wiki/Types)

-We're now ready to wrap our newly attached external function around a convenient `Ruby` code.
+We're now ready to wrap our newly attached external function inside a convenient `Ruby` code.
 We'll create a `to_visual_indices` method on the `Bidi` module that will take a string and a symbol representing the directionality.
 The directionality will expect `:rtl` for the RTL direction.
 Here's the listing of how it looks like:

 ```ruby
 module Bidi